scottr131/docs/ceph-on-slackware/ceph-on-slackware.md

 ### Create MDS Data Directory

 The MDS daemon will store its data in a directory named after the cluster and node - <cluster_name>-<host_name>.
 That directory is located under /var/lib/ceph/mds.
 Create that directory and populate it.
-Additional managers are set up just like the first manager.

 ```bash
 mkdir -p /var/lib/ceph/mds/ceph-node5